 Just tell me what to do.
 I don’t trust anyone.
 I don’t trust myself.
 Give me the blue pill.
 I need to go back to, or to stay asleep.
 Wake me up when the microchips and vaccines are ready.

 Admittedly, cynicism is a cheap and easy instrument with which to beat someone who is already anxious and worried and confused over the head.
 I get that.
 But I hope you see something of a point I’m trying to make in these words.
+If you want to dive a little deeper, please see this article by Jacob Devaney.

 The powers that be don’t necessarily have the capacity to embrace the broader scope of the issues at hand.
 If they only rely on rigid, ignorant and age-old methodologies, trust only in cronies and paid advisors, we will keep seeing the same results; we will continue to harm our bodies and our fine planet.
 We will continue down the road toward extinction.